ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - This project includes a precompiled Linux binary (ELF).
 Because it is new and not widely downloaded, Chrome may warn that the file is uncommon.
 This is expected and does not indicate malware.
-The full source code is available in this repository.

 - The images and software were created using Linux Mint (Cinnamon or Xfce).
 Depending on the distro/theme or appearance, the items may appear distorted or even hidden on the sides.
 For example, in Xubuntu, the items are misaligned.